Updated: Oct 6

-Remember that if you spot any of the self-harm signs, a child or young person may be at risk of harm or being harmed by others and you should always follow your safeguarding policies and you should inform and seek advice from the Safeguarding Officer in your setting.
+Remember that if you spot any self-harm signs, a child or young person may be at risk of harm or being harmed by others.
+Therefore, you should always follow your safeguarding policies and inform and seek advice from the Safeguarding Officer in your setting.

-So, let’s talk about the reactions when witnessing or suspecting self-harm.
-If you discover that the child or young people that you support self-harm you may experience a number of unfamiliar reactions especially if you find them in the act of self-harm, or with fresh wounds.
+So, let's talk about the reactions when witnessing or suspecting self-harm.
+If you discover that the child or young people that you support self-harm, you may experience some unfamiliar responses, especially if you find them in the act of self-harm or with fresh wounds.

-Research in education settings found that adults responded in a number of ways to young people’s self-harm such as:
+Research in education settings found that adults responded in several ways to young people's self-harm, such as:

 Sorrow, alarm, panic, shock